robintsunny/StudyGuideNotes/web.md

 ### Why should you ensure that files on a web server are not being executed by root?
 A malicious user can take advantage of a vulnerability and execute a command to mess up the server

+### What is WPA2?
+An encryption protocol used by wireless routers to block users from sniffing your traffic

+### What is public key cryptography?
+A protocol where two keys are creatd differently but related: a private key and public key. the public key is encrypted, the private key is the only thing that can decrypt the public key. a sender can send information that has been encrypted in the receiver's public key and the receiver's private key can decrypt the information

+### What is a certificate authority?
+Entity that issues digital certificates.
+The digital certificate certifies the ownership of a public key by the named subject of the certificate.
+This allows others (relying parties) to rely upon signatures or assertions made by the private key that corresponds to the public key that is certified.

+In this model of trust relationships, a CA is a trusted third party that is trusted by both the subject (owner) of the certificate and the party relying upon the certificate.

+### Why do certificate authorities exist?
+it's a middleman that two users can trust to be secure their data between transfers